qdrant/landing_page/qdrant-landing/content/documentation/how_to.md

 ---

-This sections contains a collection of how-to guides and tutorials for different use cases of Qdrant.
+This section contains a collection of how-to guides and tutorials for different use cases of Qdrant.

 ## Optimize qdrant